Nerogar/OneTrainer/README.md

 -   `generate_masks.py` A utility to automatically create masks for your dataset
 -   `calculate_loss.py` A utility to calculate the training loss of every image in your dataset

-To learn more about the different parameters, execute `./run-cmd.sh <script-name> -h`.
-For example `./run-cmd.sh scripts/train.py -h`.
+To learn more about the different parameters, execute `./run-cmd.sh <script-name> -h`, without the `.py` extension.
+For example `./run-cmd.sh scripts/train -h`.
 On Windows, you can do `./run-cmd.ps1 <script-name> -h`.
 An example of running training scripts on Windows is:

 ```sh
 ./run-cmd.ps1 train --config-path ./config.json